Rates, discounts and monetary transactions

 699

-Deed of conversion of leasehold into ownership (transfer of bare ownership).
+Deed of conversion leasehold into ownership (transfer of bare ownership).
 Leaseholder

 699

-Deed of transfer of leasehold Amsterdam Model 1 (Ground-based home).
+Deed of transfer leasehold Amsterdam Model 1 (Ground-based residential property).
 Leaseholder

 699

-Deed of transfer of leasehold Amsterdam Model 2 (Apartment right).
+Deed of transfer leasehold Amsterdam Model 2 (Condominium right).
 Leaseholder

 699

-Deed of conversion of perpetual leasehold into perpetual leasehold Vlaardingen Leaseholder
+Deed of conversion continuous leasehold into perpetual leasehold Vlaardingen.
+Leaseholder

 699

-Deed of establishment of building rights.
+Deed of establishment right of superficies.
 Building owner

 699

-Deed establishing a pledge on movable property.
+Deed establishing right of pledge on movable property.
 Pledgor

 699